KISS my A....

 Planning mode, task lists, structured iteration, workspace awareness, terminal multiplexing.
 These aren’t niche tricks; they are general productivity primitives.
 When a primitive is broadly useful, it migrates into the core product.

-We see this pattern.
-Workflows that required third-party tooling show up as first-class features (workspaces, tmux integration, multi-file navigation, instruction adherence).
-External tools become prosthetics.
+Workflows that required third-party tooling show up as first-class features (workspaces, tmux integration, todo lists).
+External tools become prosthetic.

 The pattern is clear — if a workflow pattern genuinely provides value, the agent absorbs it.
 Hand-rolled scaffolding becomes dead weight.